mycsharp/HttpUserAgentParser/README.md

 }
 ```

 If no cache is required but dependency injection is still desired, the default cache provider can simply be used.
-This registers the dummy class `HttpUserAgentParserDefaultProvider`, which does not cache at all.
+This registers the `HttpUserAgentParserDefaultProvider`, which does not cache at all.

 ```csharp
 public void ConfigureServices(IServiceCollection services)